HECS 2026: The 20% Debt Cut, June Indexation & New Repayments Explained

 Change 3 – The 1 June 2026 indexation

-Annual HELP indexation hits on 1 June each year.
-It’s not interest in the conventional sense — it’s an inflation-adjustment that preserves the real value of the debt against rising prices.
+Annual HELP indexation lands on 1 June each year.
+It isn’t interest in the usual sense.
+It’s an inflation adjustment that keeps the real value of the debt steady as prices rise.
 The full mechanics sit on the StudyAssist indexation page.

 How the rate is set

-Under rules introduced to prevent debt outpacing wage growth, the annual indexation rate is calculated as the lower of:
+Under rules brought in to stop debt outpacing wage growth, the annual indexation rate is set as the lower of:

-Whichever is lower at the relevant measurement period becomes the indexation rate.
-For 2026, current consensus forecasts suggest the rate will sit somewhere in the 2.5%–3.4% range, with WPI likely the binding figure rather than the higher CPI.
+Whichever is lower at the relevant measurement period becomes the rate.
+For 2026, current consensus forecasts put it somewhere in the 2.5%-3.4% range, with WPI likely the binding figure rather than the higher CPI.
 The ATO publishes the official rate in May each year.

 Who’s affected

-Indexation is applied to HELP balances that are at least 11 months old at 1 June.
-Brand-new debts (loans drawn down within the last 11 months) are exempt from that year’s indexation.
-Most other balances are indexed.
+Indexation applies to HELP balances that are at least 11 months old at 1 June.
+Brand-new debts – loans drawn down within the last 11 months – are exempt from that year’s indexation.
+Most other balances get indexed.

 Worked example

-If your post-20%-cut balance is $32,000 and the 2026 indexation rate ends up at 3.0%, the indexation adds approximately $960 — bringing the balance to $32,960 immediately after 1 June 2026.
-Voluntary repayments made before 1 June reduce the indexed amount, which is why some borrowers time additional payments around late May.
+Say your post-20%-cut balance is $32,000 and the 2026 indexation rate lands at 3.0%.
+Indexation adds about $960, taking the balance to $32,960 right after 1 June 2026.
+Voluntary repayments made before 1 June reduce the amount that gets indexed, which is why some borrowers deliberately time extra payments around late May.

 How the three changes interact (worked example)

-Let’s walk through the maths for a borrower with a $50,000 HELP balance to see how the three changes stack up.
+Let’s run the numbers for a borrower carrying a $50,000 HELP balance, so you can see how the three changes stack.

 By the end of FY 2025-26, this borrower’s balance has dropped from $50,000 to roughly $37,750 ($41,200 minus $3,450 of compulsory repayments).
 Without the 20% reduction, the same borrower would be sitting around $48,500 – a difference of nearly $11,000 over a single financial year.

-The thing to notice is that the 20% reduction does most of the heavy lifting.
+Here’s where the difference comes from.
+The 20% reduction carries most of the load.
 The marginal repayment system makes ongoing repayments more predictable.
-Indexation is the recurring drag the system has always had, but the lower-of-CPI-or-WPI cap keeps it from spiralling out of proportion to wage growth the way it sometimes did before the rule change.
+Indexation is the recurring drag the system has always had, but the lower-of-CPI-or-WPI cap stops it spiralling out of proportion to wage growth the way it sometimes did before the rule change.

 What you need to do (or not do)